-Sizmek Advertising Suite: Creative > Ads > New Ad > Design HTML5 Ads > Components > Video > Actions & Animations > Create New Event
+Sizmek Ad Suite (SAS): Creative > Ads > New Ad > Design HTML5 Ads > Components > Video > Actions & Animations > Create New Event

 The Video Cue Point event in Ad Builder enables you to assign actions and animations to execute at specific cue points within a video.
 This event allows creative users to author animations, which are connected to what is happening in the video, without writing code.
 Video cue points are applicable to the Video component, 360 Viewer (Video) component and In-Stream ads.